t3knoid/homelab/ubuntu_virtual_machine_disk_expansion_runbook.md

 * Ensure **Proxmox snapshots** are available in case rollback is needed.
 * Commands assume **LVM-managed partitions**.
 Standard partitions may require different commands.
 * Step order matters: **grow partition → resize PV → extend LV → resize FS**.

----

-This combined document gives you both a **Quick Reference Table** for fast lookup and a **detailed step-by-step guide** for understanding each command, expected output, and best practices—consistent with your Home Lab documentation style.